cs686/hubot-matteruser/README.md

 Follow the [Mattermost install guides](https://docs.mattermost.com/guides/administrator.html#install-guides) to set up the latest version of Mattermost 3.7.x.

-**IMPORTANT:** Make sure your `hubot-matteruser` and `mattermost-client` versions **match** the major version of your Mattermost server so the API versions will match.
+**IMPORTANT:** Make sure your `sbueringer-hubot-matteruser` and `sbueringer-mattermost-client` versions **match** the major version of your Mattermost server so the API versions will match.

-For example, if you're using Mattermost server version 3.7.2 the _major version_ is "3.7", and it is highly recommended to use version 3.7.x of `hubot-matteruser` and `mattermost-client`.
-See [releases archive](https://github.com/loafoe/hubot-matteruser/releases) for older versions.
+For example, if you're using Mattermost server version 3.7.2 the _major version_ is "3.7", and it is highly recommended to use version 3.7.x of `sbueringer-hubot-matteruser` and `sbueringer-mattermost-client`.
+See [releases archive](https://github.com/sbueringer/sbueringer-hubot-matteruser/releases) for older versions.

-### 2) Install hubot-matteruser
+### 2) Install sbueringer-hubot-matteruser

-On a separate server, install `hubot-matteruser` using the following commands:
+On a separate server, install `sbueringer-hubot-matteruser` using the following commands:

   ```sh
 npm install -g yo generator-hubot
 yo hubot --adapter matteruser
   ```

-Follow the instructions to set up your bot, including setup of [`mattermost-client`](https://github.com/loafoe/mattermost-client).
+Follow the instructions to set up your bot, including setup of [`sbueringer-mattermost-client`](https://github.com/sbueringer/mattermost-client).

 #### Environment variables